The Old Brooder Bunkhouse

 Beyond is our 500-acre working farm and with the farm map you can explore the archaeology, the ponds, ancient meadows and young woodland and find a nice spot for a picnic.
 Our family activity pack provides ideas for enjoying the countryside including seasonal scavenge hunts, tree hugging, leaf sewing, journey sticks, meadows in a matchbox, hedge dating, smelly cocktails and other delights.
 There is a rough meadow to play a family game of rounders or football (you might have to hire the village cricket pitch for a good game of cricket though!) or have your own mixed sports day.
 You can hire the village hall at £5/hour if you want to do yoga or dance classes.

-Beyond the farm, take yourselves off locally for some action or culture and explore the local historic Wool Towns and pubs via footpaths or on bike (BYO or hire them from us – we have 20 for hire) along the peaceful village roads of the South Suffolk Cycle Route.
+Beyond the farm, take yourselves off locally for some action or culture and explore the local historic Wool Towns and pubs via footpaths or on our 20 adult road bikes along the peaceful village roads of the South Suffolk Cycle Route.
 Kayak and canoe down the River Stour (10 minutes away) or Go Ape in Thetford Forest among the trees for a high wire experience.
 Great National Trust properties are well within an hour’s drive: 10 minutes away is Lavenham Guildhall, explore the park, gardens and wonderful rotunda at Ickworth House or the amazing Anglo-Saxon ship burial site at Sutton Hoo on the coast, or hire a boat at Flatford Mill.

 Who would enjoy the Old Brooder Bunkhouse?